spaxb/spaxb/README.md

 I am interested in game development and modding games!

-I also like to do stuff relating graphics, such as OpenGL and Vulkan.
+I also like to do stuff relating to graphics, such as OpenGL and Vulkan.

 You can reach out to me to the following sites if needed down here!